manankshastri/object-cifar10/README.md

 # object-cifar10
-v1 - CNN for object detection (Version 1)
+v1 - CNN for object classification (Version 1)
+v2 - Building and Implementing AlexNet for object classification